rmckay50/Custom-Ryzen-2/README.md

 	removing sections to try to locate problem code

 2023 03 15 0140
-commit - made note in 'RecordAndDisplayTradesWithButtonsRyzen2' about first and last bar for .csv file name
+*	commit - made note in 'RecordAndDisplayTradesWithButtonsRyzen2' about first and last bar for .csv file name
+	database my be open and when trade is place there is a locked exception being thrown

+2023 03 19 1330
+*	commit - about to add change to 'SqLiteExecutionsToListAndQueryResults.Program' to use NTDrawline with attributes